Homestyle Southern Favorites

 This fresher take on the traditional casserole is loaded with vegetables and comes together with a homemade sauce instead of sodium-heavy canned soup.

 Old-School Squash Casserole

 Classic Chess Pie

+If you've got baking staples in your kitchen, then you probably have everything you need for a classic chess pie.
 This old-fashioned pie typically has two distinctive ingredients, cornmeal and vinegar, plus other on-hand ingredients such as sugar, flour, eggs, milk and vanilla.
 This version is made easy with the use of refrigerated pie crusts.